 The first settlements, Rishon Le'Zion, Rosh Pinah, Zichron Ya'akov, Yesod Ha'Ma'ala and Petach Tikvah among them, experienced great financial difficulties.
-After being asked by various bodies in Israel and around the word, Baron Rothschild agreed to support the Moshavot by means of the supervision of his administrators.
+After being asked by various bodies in Israel and around the word, Baron Rothschild agreed to support the colonies by means of the supervision of his administrators.

 Three brass tokens, for use by the settlers of "Zichron Ya'akov".
-Minted in Paris in 1885.
 Noted on one side is their value surrounded by the inscription "Zichron Jacob" and on the second side "Zichron Ya'akov" in Hebrew letters.
 The tokens have the value of 1, ½ and ¼ (undecided if piaster or metlik).
 Tokens of other values were not minted.

 Ottoman Palestine, Zichron Y'aakov, after 1885.
-Brass 1 piastre (27mm, 5.10gr), Haffner-CC.17A.
+Brass 1 piastre (27mm, 4.5gr), Haffner-CC.17A.
 Obv: Settlement name in Hebrew.
 Rev: Name in English with denomination of 1 Piastre.
 Token was struck in Paris in 1885, for use as small change in this settlement, and also used as small change in Jaffa, Haifa and in the nearby Arab settlements due to the lack of Ottoman copper coins.
 PCGS AU-58.